-3. Because related parties are not independent of each other, many financial reporting frameworks establish specific accounting and disclosure requirements for related party relationships, transactions and balances to enable users of the financial statements to understand their nature and actual or potential effects on the financial statements.
-Where the applicable financial reporting framework establishes such requirements^{3a}, the auditor has a responsibility to perform audit procedures to identify, assess and respond to the risks of material misstatement arising from the
+- 3. Because related parties are not independent of each other, many financial reporting frameworks establish specific accounting and disclosure requirements for related party relationships, transactions and balances to enable users of the financial statements to understand their nature and actual or potential effects on the financial statements.
+Where the applicable financial reporting framework establishes such requirements^{3a}, the auditor has a responsibility to perform audit procedures to identify, assess and respond to the risks of material misstatement arising from the entity's failure to appropriately account for or disclose related party relationships, transactions or balances in accordance with the requirements of the framework. - 4.
+Even if the applicable financial reporting framework establishes minimal or no related party requirements, the auditor nevertheless needs to obtain an understanding of the entity's related party relationships and transactions sufficient to be able to conclude

-1 ISA (UK and Ireland) 315, "Identifying and Assessing the Risks of Material Misstatement through Understanding the Entity and Its Environment."
+1 ISA (UK) 315 (Revised June 2016), Identifying and Assessing the Risks of Material Misstatement through Understanding the Entity and Its Environment.

-2 ISA (UK and Ireland) 330, "The Auditor's Responses to Assessed Risks."
+2 ISA (UK) 330 (Revised July 2017), The Auditor's Responses to Assessed Risks.

-3 ISA (UK and Ireland) 240, "The Auditor's Responsibilities Relating to Fraud in an Audit of Financial Statements."
+3 ISA (UK) 240 (Revised June 2016), The Auditor's Responsibilities Relating to Fraud in an Audit of Financial Statements.

-3a In the UK and Ireland, specific accounting and disclosure requirements for related party relationships, transactions and balances are established in accounting standards and in law and regulations.
+^{3a} In the UK, specific accounting and disclosure requirements for related party relationships, transactions and balances are established in accounting standards and in law and regulations.